Mihail5412/Unity-Android-Files-Opener/README.md

     AndroidOpenUrl.OpenUrl(documentUrl, dataType); // you can specify any MIME type when opening a file by explicitly specifying the dataType parameter
 }
 ```
+The demo project creates the "Test Documents" folder in /storage/emulated/0 and you need to allow external write permission.
+Open `Player Settings` in your project and change `Write Permission` to `External(SDCard)`.

 ## Known errors:
  * **Plugins folder not found**:
    The Editor Script `PackageNameChanger.cs` cannot find the Plugins folder in the root of the Assets folder.